-- Tall, leggy, shallow bodied, narrow, light muscled lambs. - A limited amount of spots on body and underline not to exceed a cumulative total of the size of a softball. - A white sheep with brown or red colored speckles in the covering confined to the head and neck. - Excessive wool covering more than 2/3 of body (belly, forearm, and britch). - Wool forward of poll. - Heavy horns. - Long, pendulous ears. - Long, narrow muzzle.
+- Tall, leggy, shallow bodied, narrow, light muscled lambs. - A limited amount of spots on body and underline not to exceed a cumulative total of the size of a softball. - A white sheep with brown or red colored speckles in the covering confined to the head and neck. - Excessive wool covering more than 2/3 of body (belly, forearm, and britch). - Wool forward of poll. - · Heavy horns. - · Long, pendulous ears. - Long, narrow muzzle.

-- All wool or very little evidence of hair on belly, forearm, or britch. - Wool below the knees or hocks. - Wool on the ears.
-Excessive amount - Excessive amount of dark fibered spots on body an underline behind girl exceeding a cumulative total of the size of a softball. - Solid brown, red, rust colored head. - Speckling or spots from knee to dewclaw or from hock to dewclaw. - Strong breed characteristics of breeds other than Dorper or White Dorper. - Surgical alterations other than re-docking. - Steep hip or tendency to show callipyge gene. - Evidence of color alterations.
+- All wool or very little evidence of hair on belly, forearm, or britch.

+- Wool below the knees or hocks.

+- Wool on the ears.

+- Excessive amount of black fibered spots on body an underline behind girl exceeding a cumulative total of the size of a softball.

+- Black below the knee/hock to the dewclaw.

+- Tri-colored sheep

+- Solid brown, red, rust colored head.

+- Speckling or spots from knee to dewclaw or from hock to dewclaw.

+- Strong breed characteristics of breeds other than Dorper or White Dorper, such as long pendulous ears and lond narrow muzzle.

+- Surgical alterations other than redocking.

+- Steep hip or tendency to show callipyge gene.

+- · Evidence of color alterations.